PatWie/saccade/README.md

 ### Get dependencies and compile

-See the [dockerfile](https://github.com/PatWie/saccade/blob/docker/.docker/dynamic/Dockerfile) for how to install all dependencies for development.
+The [dockerfile](https://github.com/PatWie/saccade/blob/master/Dockerfile) lists all dependencies for building this project.
 Or follow the following guide:

 Assuming you are on Ubuntu 16.04 getting all dependencies is done by